vfarcic/devops24/manuscript/06-jenkins-setup.md

 ![Figure 6-TODO: Jenkins nodes/agents screen](images/ch06/jenkins-nodes.png)

-All that's left is to go back to the k8s-specs root directory.
+All that's left is to go back to the *k8s-specs* root directory.

 ```bash
 cd ../../
 ```

 We'll use the newly created agent soon.
-Feel free to skip the next two sections if this was the way you're planning to create agents.
+Feel free to skip the next two sections if this was the way you're planning to create agents for building container images.

 ### AWS